jordandelbar/jordandelbar/README.md

 **Hello 👋 I'm Jordan**

-I am a Bio-science Engineer that works in Data & Machine Learning.
+I am a bioscience engineer that works in data & machine learning.

 Apart from programming, I also enjoy playing the piano in my free time.